Maldivians have a love affair with tea and snacks. Where there is tea, snacks are sure to follow.

 - 1/2 cup water

 - 1/2 teaspoon oil for the pan (20cm or 24cm pan) or a small non stick fry pan.
 If baking in the oven use a 20 cm round cake tin.
+This is a thin cake, however if you want a thicker cake, use a small frypan or cake tin.

 - Place the onion, chilli, curry leaves, salt, and turmeric powder in a bowl and pour in the lemon juice.
 Combine using your hand, (I use a disposable glove since the chilli irritate my skin).
 Don’t be afraid to squeeze the mixture well to ensure that the ingredients are blended well.